ashintha2003/Micro-Mouse-V3/README.md

 - **PID Algorithm Tuned Using MATLAB**
   The PID control logic was modeled and fine-tuned in MATLAB for optimal performance in navigating the maze.

-This micro-mouse combines real-time embedded systems, control theory, and efficient pathfinding to deliver fast and intelligent maze-solving performance.
+This micro-mouse combines real-time embedded systems, control theory, and efficient pathfinding to deliver fast, intelligent maze-solving performance.